Aider-AI/aider/docs/benchmarks.md

 Aider is an open source command line chat tool that lets you work with GPT to edit code in your local git repo.
-You can use aider to have GPT add features, write tests or make other changes to your code.

-To do this, aider needs to be able to reliably recognize when GPT wants to edit local files, determine which files to modify and what edits to apply.
+To do this, aider needs to be able to reliably recognize when GPT wants to edit local files, determine which files it wants to modify and what changes to save.
-This direct read/modify/write integration allows users to harness GPT's coding skills without needing to repeatedly copy & paste code back and forth between their files and a ChatGPT window.

-Successful automated
+Such automated
-code editing hinges on the "edit format", which specifies how GPT should structure code edits in its responses.
+code editing hinges on the "edit format" portion of the system prompt, which specifies how GPT should structure code edits in its responses.
-Aider instructs GPT to use a specific edit format as part of the system prompt.

 Aider currently uses simple text based editing formats, but [OpenAI's new function calling API](https://openai.com/blog/function-calling-and-other-api-updates) looks like a promising way to create more structured edit formats.
+I wanted
-Before making such a big change, I wanted a quantitative way to assess the benefits of function based editing.
+a quantitative way to assess the potential benefits of switching aider to function based editing.

 With this in mind, I developed a benchmark based on the [Exercism